 6. Tons of dissertation tips (well, at least 101!)

-If you think you might benefit from some tips on how to work academically, I’ve written a book just for you!
-It’s called ‘101 tips for planning, writing and surviving your dissertation‘, but many people who have read it have told me that they now recommend it to colleagues in the first or second year or even before they begin their studies, because a lot of the tips can be used for other assignments way before you get to the stage of writing your dissertation or undergraduate project.
-If you’d like to read some of the tips before you invest, check out this page which tells you all about it and (if you scroll down) links to some of the tips that I posted on my blog before the book was published.
+If you ever feel uncertain about how you’re supposed to get going with academic work, or wonder how you can get better at fitting it all in, then I’ve written a book just for you!
+It’s called ‘101 tips for planning, writing and surviving your dissertation‘.
+It’s not just for your dissertation though … many people recommend it to students in their first or second year or even before they begin their studies, because a lot of the tips can be used for other assignments way before you get to the stage of writing your dissertation or undergraduate project.
+(And it’s not midwifery-specific, so it works for people studying other subjects too!)
+If you’d like to read some of the tips to get a flavour of the book, check out this page which tells you all about it and (if you scroll down) links to some of the tips that I posted on my blog before the book was published.

 7. Light relief